 Early Middle College (EMC) is a partnership between Benzie Schools and Baker College.
 For more information please see the course catalog and counseling department.

 EARLY GRADUATION POLICY

-Students wishing to graduate early must follow all steps of the Early Graduation Application, which is available from the high school counselor.
-All early graduation requests are first reviewed by the high school counselor and principal and then submitted to the Board of Education.
-The Board of Education will evaluate and determine approval of each request on a case-by-case basis.
+Students wishing to graduate early must follow all steps of the Early Graduation Application, which is available from the high school.

 TESTING OUT POLICY